Rummanah

 Rummanah (رمّانه) is a Palestinian village in the Jenin Governorate of Palestine, located 17 km northwest of the city of Jenin in the northern West Bank.
 According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 3,372 inhabitants in mid-year 2006.

 History

 The SWP found cisterns cut in the rock and a well.
 Dauphin described the place as being an ancient village on a hill slope, with traces of ancient remains, including cisterns and caves carved into rock.

 Ottoman period

 Rumana, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
-During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517–1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

-In the census of 1596, the village was located in the nahiya of Sara in the liwa of Lajjun.
+During the 16th and 17th centuries, it belonged to the Turabay emirate (which became the Liwa of Lajjun) (1517–1683).
+In the census of 1549–1549 or 1596, the village was located in the nahiya of Shara in the Liwa of Lajjun.
 It had a population of 12 households, all Muslim.
 The villagers paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to occasional revenues; a total of 9,000 akçe.